Don’t let Jekyll hide files from you anymore

-Jekyll automatically handles wrapping and compiling Sass into Css.
+Jekyll automatically handles wrapping and compiling Sass into CSS.
 That would be fine if it did not delete the source map and made it completely impossible to navigate back - Let’s see how to fix this!

 In Praqma, we develop our websites using Jekyll with Sass files.
 We love it and it mostly work great for us.
 But Jekyll is sometimes a bit too clever for us.

-When using Sass, all the code fragments are compiled and translated into one complex and unordered Css file that is interpreted by the browser.
+When using Sass, all the code fragments are compiled and translated into one complex and unordered CSS file

-That would be okay if the job was not done in such a way that it becomes impossible to navigate to the original Sass source files.
-By running Jekyll, those two files that were just generated are being overwritten and deleted.
+When running Jekyll - it automatically does the job of wrapping and compiling Sass into CSS itself.
+Unfortunately in a way that it becomes impossible to navigate to the original Sass source files.
+By running Jekyll, those two files that were just generated are being overwritten and deleted - by Jekyll.